Class Prep

 -

-First, check out this free episode from one of my favorite mentors Susan Garrett covering everything you need to know about a "training den".
+Start by watching this free episode from one of my favorite mentors, Susan Garrett, covering everything you need to know about a “training den”.

 -